Nittaewo

-Nittaewo (or Nittevo) were said to be a small tribe of small bigfoot or Yeti-like hominid cryptid native to Sri Lanka.
+Nittaewo (or Nittevo) were said to be a small tribe of short-statured bigfoot or Yeti-like hominid cryptids native to Sri Lanka.
 No archeological evidence has been found to prove the existence of these humanoids, but they are ubiquitous in Veddha mythology and Sri Lankan folklore.

 Etymology

-Hugh Nevill explained that, "nittaewo" may be a derivative from "niṣāda", an Indo-Aryan term to describe more primitive tribes.
+Hugh Nevill explained that "nittaewo" may be a derivative from "niṣāda", an Indo-Aryan term that referred to some indigenous tribes.
 The Sinhalese form of this word was "nigadiwa" or "nishadiwa," from which "nittaewo" may have derived.
 A possible alternative etymology given by George Eberhart is "niya-atha" ("one who possesses nails").

 Description

 The nittaewo were described as being even smaller than the diminutive Veddahs, only between 3 and 4 ft in height, with the females being even shorter.
 They were covered in hair, which was often said to be reddish in colour, and were said to have very short, powerful arms with short, long-clawed hands.
 Unlike monkeys, they walked upright always and had no tails.

 The nittaewo lived in small parties, and slept in caves or among the branches of trees, in leaf-nests of their own design.
 They had a varied diet, eating whatever raw game they could catch, including squirrels, small deer, tortoises, lizards, and sometimes even crocodiles.
 They did not use tools, instead disembowelling their prey with their long claws or hooked nails, allowing them to feed on the entrails.
 They were said to have a sort of language of their own, a "sort of burbling, or birds' twittering," which a handful of Veddahs could understand.
 The Veddahs themselves were the enemies of the nittaewo, which had no defense against the Veddahs’ bows and arrows.
 It was said that whenever a nittaewa came across a sleeping Veddah, it would disembowel them with its claws.

 During an exploration of caves at Kudimbigala, army captain A. T. Rambukwelle discovered a stone building, "reminiscent of the miniature Stonehenge" in the forest.
 The Veddahs in the area told him that it was "the nittaewa altar," but Ivan Mackerle later discovered that it had been built by Veddah monks.